Keibert Ruiz Player Props: Nationals vs. Padres

 Keibert Ruiz At The Plate

-- Ruiz has seven doubles, four home runs and 11 walks while batting .235.
+- Ruiz has seven doubles, four home runs and 11 walks while hitting .236.

-- Ruiz has had at least one RBI in 32.5% of his games this season (13 of 40), with two or more RBI three times (7.5%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 34.1% of his games this year, Ruiz has tallied at least one RBI.
+In three of those games (7.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored at least one run 10 times this season (25.0%), including one multi-run game.
+- He has scored at least one run 11 times this year (26.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.